kc-ml2/NavOCR/README.md

 Please note that it may contain unstable components.
 Improvements and updates will be released soon.

-❗We are working on library migration to provide Apache-2.0 license, especially from `ultralytics` to `PaddleDetection`.
+❗We are migrating our library to ensure Apache-2.0 license compliance, specifically moving from `ultralytics` to `PaddleDetection`.

 <p align="center">
     <img src="./example.svg" alt="NavOCR_example"